sarasustelosantos/bootcamp_group/README.md

 This notebook delves into the critical process of feature selection.
 It identifies the most relevant features for predictive modeling, essential for enhancing model performance and ensuring interpretability.

 ### 4. Modelling (`04_modelling.ipynb`)
-Dedicated to modeling, this notebook begins by preparing for the modeling process, including importing necessary libraries.
+Dedicated to modeling, this notebook begins by preparing data for the modeling process.
 It then explores various machine learning algorithms to predict churn, evaluating their performance.
 Models used: Logistic Regression, Decision Tree, Random Forest, SVC, Gaussian, KNN, Gradient Boosting, MLP.

 ## Getting Started
-To begin, clone the repository and install the required dependencies listed in the `requirements.txt` file.
+Clone the repository and install the required dependencies listed in the `requirements.txt` file.
 Run each notebook individually to understand the different stages of the project, from initial data handling to complex modeling strategies.
-The notebooks contain already the outputs, run only if needed.
+The notebooks already contain the outputs, run only if needed.